Code of Student Rights and Responsibilities

 - Use, Possession or Distribution of Alcohol:

-First Violation: Fine; online alcohol educational module and one (1) reflection paper.
+First Violation: Fine; online alcohol assessment and educational module and one (1) reflection paper.

 Second Violation: Fine; online alcohol educational module, at least fifteen (15) hours of approved community service; University Housing probation for one (1) year/ and/or Level One probation for a period of one (1) semester.
 Parental notification, as allowed under FERPA regulations.

-Third Violation: Parental notification, as allowed under FERPA regulations; University Housing suspension; assessment for chemical dependency; Level Two Probation for a period of one (1) year and fine.
+Third Violation: Parental notification, as allowed under FERPA regulations; University Housing suspension; assessment for University approved chemical dependency; Level Two Probation for a period of one (1) year and fine.

 - Possession of Alcohol/Drug Paraphernalia: